pcouy/bird-whisperer/readme.md

 It uses [Mailnesia](http://mailnesia.com) to generate accounts with random email on the fly everytime you start the script.

+### Update Oct 10, 2019

+Bird seems to have taken actions to prevent this from working.
+I now get a `412 Precontition failed` whenever I try to make a bird chirp, from two different IP addresses.
+Please try and tell me if it still works for you.

 ## Disclaimer

 To the best of my knowledge, there is no rate limiting whatsoever on the Bird API.
 However, [Bird's terms of service](https://www.bird.co/terms/) state the following :